 Atul Gawande, MD, MPH, is CEO of Haven, the health care venture founded by Amazon, Berkshire Hathaway, and JPMorgan Chase, and a globally recognized surgeon, writer, and public health leader.

-Atul Gawande, MD, MPH, is a surgeon, writer, and public health leader.
-He is CEO of the non-profit-seeking health care venture formed by Amazon, Berkshire Hathaway, and JPMorgan Chase to deliver better outcomes, satisfaction, and cost efficiency in care.
-He practices general and endocrine surgery at Brigham and Women’s Hospital.
-He is a professor in the Department of Health Policy and Management at the Harvard T.H.
+For more than 20 years, he has been a surgeon at Brigham and Women’s Hospital and a professor at Harvard T.H.
 Chan School of Public Health and Harvard Medical School.
-He is the founding executive director and chairman of Ariadne Labs, a joint center for health systems innovation, and chairman of Lifebox, a nonprofit organization making surgery safer globally.
+He is founder and chair of Ariadne Labs, a joint center for health systems innovation, and of Lifebox, a nonprofit organization making surgery safer globally.

 Atul has also been a staff writer for The New Yorker magazine since 1998 and written four New York Times best selling books: Complications, Better, The Checklist Manifesto, and Being Mortal: Medicine and What Matters in the End.
 He is the winner of two National Magazine Awards, AcademyHealth’s Impact Award for highest research impact on healthcare, a MacArthur Fellowship, and the Lewis Thomas Award for writing about science.